 This vision of lived experience can translate into technical goals, such as:

 Consider, throughout this process, that drivers of macro-economic wellbeing — such as the ongoing availability of healthy food at affordable prices — are issues of macro-critical resilience, and will determine whether your city, village, region, or country, is climate resilient 20 years from now.

 Where do we need to be in 10-years, given our 20-year goals?

 We recommend a 20-10-5 and 2-year visioning process, for ease of use and for efficient use of meeting time.
-But any community or constituency should feel free to map out action steps to the 20-year time horizon, as would be appropriate or most useful in their own context.
-That most useful for local needs detail will help decision-makers understand better how their choices relate to life in community.
+But you should feel free to map out action steps to the 20-year time horizon, as would be appropriate or most useful in your own context.
+That detail most useful for understanding and planning around local needs will help decision-makers understand better how their choices relate to life in community.

 At the 10-year mark, targets and related quality of life standards in all of the same areas are relevant.
 But we add an important detail here, which may not arise in the 20-year segment of the visioning process.